 1. When saving your document, shorten the file name, removing any special characters and dots.

-• (e.g. TA.SAJ, TA.SAI), then open the file again
+• (e.g., TA.SAJ, TA.SAI), Then open the file again

-Sage 50 Company Does Not Open When Clicking OK at the Log-in Prompt
+Scenario 2: Sage 50 Company Does Not Open When Clicking OK at the Log-in Prompt

 Here we are going to guide you on how you can fix the Sage 50 not opening the company file when clicking ok at the login prompt.